I searched for a soldier on British Army Ancestors but I still can’t find my ancestor. I know that he was in the British

 Gertrude represents the women who served between 1914 and 1920.
-The uniform of this icon is loosely based on that of the Women’s Army Auxiliary Corps (WAAC) but within this collection you’ll also find women who served in other capacities.
+The uniform of this avatar is loosely based on that of the Women’s Army Auxiliary Corps (WAAC) but within this collection you’ll also find women who served in other capacities.
 These records are found in WO 372 and WO 398.

 Bill also wears khaki but he also wears the medal ribbons of the British War and Victory medals.
-His icon appears on all search results for officers and men who served after the First World War, but many of these men had also served throughout the war as well.
+His avatar appears on all search results for officers and men who served after the First World War, but many of these men had also served throughout the war as well.

-Vera is the final icon that you’ll find on this website.
+Vera is the final avatar that you’ll find on this website.
 Although this site is all about British Army Ancestors you will also find records here for those who nursed them.
 These records are all to be found in series WO 399.

 Clicking on the camera icon, or on the Add Photo text underneath, will enable you to upload a photograph for this particular individual which, after all, is what this website is all about.